 Textbook information is updated each semester in the MBA Cohort Blackboard section.
 MBA textbooks are not available through the campus bookstore.
 Students typically purchase the textbooks through internet Web sites.
 Please allow adequate time for online delivery.

 Graduate Catalog and Student Policy Handbook

 As a graduate student of the University you should familiarize yourself with the Graduate Catalog and the Student Policy Handbook.
 The Graduate Catalog is available online for all students at www.arcadia.edu/catalog.
 Please refer to the Catalog for academic policies, processes and forms.
 Please refer to the Catalog for academic policies, processes and forms.
 If you have questions regarding academic policy,contact your adviser, Thomas M. Brinker, Jr., at 215-572-4039 or email@example.com.

 Students who are admitted conditionally are closely monitored by the program administration.
 In addition to fulfilling program-specific requirements, they must successfully complete two business fundamental courses—BA500 and BA502—prior to the commencement of the first core MBA course for a particular cohort.
 The program administration reserves the right to recommend and/or require additional coursework in accounting, economics, finance, and quantitative analysis where an applicant’s background is deemed insufficient in these core business foundations.

 Students are eligible to apply for financial aid.
 The program is delivered so that students are enrolled for 6 credits each academic semester.
 Click here for more information on financial aid.
 Students should contact the office of Financial Aid at 215-572-2980

 Important Contact Information

-Director of Graduate Programs, School of Global Business
+Executive Director of the MBA Program, School of Global Business